tiagosiebler/binance/README.md

 ### **onCombinedStream(streams, eventHandler)**

 *streams* should be an array of stream names.
-You specify these explicitly, or you can use some helper functions to generate them:
+You may specify these explicitly, or you can use some helper functions to generate them:

 ```javascript
 const binanceWS = new api.BinanceWS();